Effortlessly create dynamic content in WordPress that will increase conversions, enhance the user experience and improve your own workflow.

 - Fixed bug in the Date & Time control where timezones with +30 minute offsets were not handled properly.
 Thanks @ashleyzwp for discovering this issue and opening a support ticket!

-- Fixed bug in Query String control that caused a test failure when multiple strings using same query parameter were used.
+- Fixed bug in Query String control that caused a test failure when multiple strings using the same query parameter were used.
 Thanks Lucian for discovering this issue and opening a support ticket!

 - Fixed conflict with Sensei (and potentially other third-party plugins) caused by the render_block filter returning